HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: Related Work

 \section{Related Work}

-\textbf{Position Embeddings in LLMs.} Rotary Position Embedding (RoPE) has become a common choice in LLMs \cite{touvron2023llama, bai2023qwen, jiang2024mixtral}.
+\textbf{Position Embedding in LLMs.} Rotary Position Embedding (RoPE) \cite{su2024roformer} has become a common choice for position embedding in modern LLMs \cite{touvron2023llama, bai2023qwen, jiang2024mixtral, base_of_rope}.
 As discussed in Section~\ref{sec:preli}, RoPE achieves this success through rotating query and key vectors, encoding \textit{relative} position information through an \textit{absolute} positional encoding approach.
-Despite its success, several works have pointed out that No Position Embedding (NoPE) still works for decoder-only LLMs, arguing that the causal attention mechanism implicitly learns \textit{absolute} position information \cite{haviv2022transformer, kazemnejad2023impact, barbero2024round}.
-These works even suggest NoPE outperforms RoPE in out-of-distribution (OOD) scenarios.
+Despite its success, several works have pointed out that No Position Embedding (NoPE) still works for decoder-only LLMs, arguing that the causal attention mechanism implicitly learns \textit{absolute} position information \cite{haviv2022transformer, kazemnejad2023impact, barbero2025round}.
+These works even suggest that NoPE outperforms RoPE in out-of-distribution (OOD) scenarios.
 However, this observation remains unexplored in multimodal settings, where positional encoding strategies may have different implications for cross-modal interactions.

-\textbf{Multimodal Position Embeddings in VLMs.} In current VLMs \cite{liu2023visual, wang2024qwen2, chen2024internvl, ye2024mplug, lu2024deepseek}, images are processed by vision encoders and flattened into 1D tokens.
-Some of these VLMs \cite{liu2023visual, ye2024mplug, lu2024deepseek} still use vanilla RoPE to encode position information, which distorts spatial-temporal locality.
-Recently, Qwen2-VL \cite{wang2024qwen2} has proposed M-RoPE, which extends RoPE by assigning different frequencies to encode different positional components.
-VideoRoPE \cite{wei2025videorope} further refines this method by adjusting frequency allocation strategies and applying a fixed scaling factor for the temporal indices of visual tokens.
-In contrast, our work theoretically analyzes how different frequency allocation strategies impact the performance of multimodal RoPE.
-Based on our analysis, we propose HoPE, which combines RoPE and NoPE in the multimodal scenario for length generalization and demonstrates strong empirical performance.
+Based on Lemma~\ref{lemma:semantic_pref_condition}, we find that incorporating NoPE's zero frequency strategy indeed improves the length generalization of multimodal RoPE.